Letters from Lodi

 The favorable resemblance of these soils to much of California's North Coast was not lost to Lodi growers such as Keith Watts, Bokisch Vineyards' Markus Bokisch, Delicato Family Wines' Indelicato family, John and Ralph Graffigna, Kevin Delu, Round Valley Ranches' Jonathan Wetmore as well as Brad and Randy Lange of LangeTwins Family when they first began planting wine grapes in these hilly areas in the late 1980s and '90s.

-The distinguishing common denominator shared by the Jahant, Cosumnes River and Alta Mesa AVAs — sandwiched between the Sacramento-San Joaquin River Delta to the west and the lower foothill appellations of Clements Hills, Borden Ranch and Sloughhouse to the east — is their variations of the official California state soil (since 1997) classified in the San Joaquin series.
-San Joaquin soils are characteristic of the lower elevation (generally below 100-ft.), terraced, shallow-topsoil, flood plain topography predominant in much of Northern San Joaquin Valley and Sacramento Valley.
+The distinguishing common denominator shared by the Jahant, Cosumnes River, and Alta Mesa AVAs — sandwiched between the Sacramento-San Joaquin River Delta to the west and the lower foothill appellations of Clements Hills, Borden Ranch, and Sloughhouse to the east — are their variations of the official California state soil (since 1997) classified in the San Joaquin series.
+San Joaquin soils are characteristic of the lower elevation (generally below 100 ft.), terraced, shallow-topsoil, and floodplain topography predominant in much of Northern San Joaquin Valley and Sacramento Valley.